alexalouit/Skyrocket-for-Wordpress-Cache/README.md

 ------
 Check path protection

-Create directory with good owner

-Copying with same owner

-Keep a correct ramdisk space
+Keep a safe ramdisk space

 Allow deleting the directory while is mounted